-The evaluation of applications will be completed by the doctoral program faculty committee in the College of Community and Public Affairs.
+The evaluation of applications will be completed by the doctoral admissions and recruitment committee in the College of Community and Public Affairs.
 Competitive funding packages including tuition, annual stipend, and comprehensive health insurance are available for highly qualified candidates.
 Individuals who would like to pursue the interdisciplinary doctorate in Community and Public Affairs on a part-time basis are also encouraged to apply.
 A course of study and a timeline will be determined for each part time candidate through discussions with the program director initially, and subsequently reviewed, revised as needed, and confirmed by the student's doctoral committee.

 Applications must include: